-It is recommended that this section should be read together with the draft 2021/2022 Budget of the municipality that is attached as an annexure.
+It is recommended that this section should be read together with the 2021/2022 Budget of the municipality.
 It is also important to say that uThukela district municipality's budget was forced by circumstances to include projects and programmes relates to Covid-19 pandemic. uThukela district municipality is faced with the massive task of eradicating its substantial backlogs in service provision.
 This would require massive resources to address.
 It is now paramount to concentrate on the financial planning part of this IDP to determine how and when these backlogs can be addressed on a sustainable basis and within the context of available resources.